Collier, Walker lead No. 3 UConn to 93-57 rout of UCF

 UCF: The Knights came into the game forcing an average of just over 20 turnovers per game and stealing the ball just under 11 times.
 They were able to turn the Huskies over 14 times with eight steals, but had 19 turnovers of their own, leading to 24 UConn points.

+“They got a lot of points off of our turnovers and transition, which we never do,” Abrahamson-Henderson said.
+“So I think that was just the crowd and them being nervous.”

-UConn: UConn has been beating conference opponents by an average of 35 points.
-During their conference winning streak, the Huskies have had just one game in single digits, a 63-60 win over Tulane in February 2017.
+UConn: The Huskies are beating AAC opponents by an average of 35 points and during their conference winning streak, and have had just one game in single digits, a 63-60 win over Tulane in February 2017.

 UP NEXT